-These savory breakfast bowls are everything you want in a breakfast!
+These savory breakfast N’oatmeal bowls are everything you want in a breakfast!
 Packed with healthy fats, protein, fresh herbs and that creamy satisfying texture you get from oatmeal, but without the grains.
-You’ll love this twist to your typical morning breakfast!
+You’ll love this twist to your typical morning breakfast that comes together so quickly in 20 minutes!
 Paleo, Whole30, and Keto approved.

-Let’s kick this off with the great egg debate.
+As a nutritionist, I feel compelled to discuss the current great egg debate.
 Are eggs good for us?
 If you’ve been paying attention to the news lately, you might think that an egg or two a day is the leading cause of heart disease.
 All because a new observational study that was sensationalized by the media just a few weeks ago.

 Fake news you guys, don’t buy it.

 This recent anti-egg article that has gone viral concluded from an observational study of around 30,000 individuals that consumption of approximately 2 eggs per day leads to an 17% higher risk of cardiovascular disease.